Physical Fitness Test

 The vertical jump measures the difference between your standing reach and your jumping reach.
 This event relates to the explosive power that is needed in operational or pursuit tasks that require jumping and vaulting.

 With the use of the Vertec Jump Apparatus, the instructor measures your standing reach, then you may choose from two stances to gain explosive power: feet parallel with one jump up, or feet apart and then gather and jump.
 You will jump three times reaching as high as possible.
 The instructor records the highest jump.
-If you achieve a jump measurement of 24 inches or more, no more jumps are required.
+If you achieve a jump measurement that gives you a score of 5, no other jumps are required.

 Feet parallel or one step